dmangialino/rock-paper-scissors-exercise/README.md

     pip install -r requirements.txt

-In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired username:
+To customize your username, create a new file called ".env" in the root directory of your repository.
+Update the contents of the ".env" file with the bleow, specifying your desired username within the double quotes:

     USER_NAME="Add Username Here"